OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-13.md

 ## Jeremiah 13:8

-Then the word of the Lord came to me, saying,
+The word of the Lord then came to me , saying,

 ## Jeremiah 13:9